luanrv00/tsks/web.md

 ### tsks

-* cannot access without authentication token
+* cannot without authentication token

-**cannot access without valid authentication token**
+**cannot without valid authentication token**

-* when unauthorized
+**when unauthorized**

+*requests refresh token*

+_when refresh token is not valid_
+- removes user from localStorage
+- removes auth token from localStorage
+- redirects to /signin

+_when refresh token is unauthorized_
+- removes user from localStorage
+- removes auth token from localStorage
+- redirects to /signin

+_when refresh token succesfully_
+- saves auth token on localStorage
+- renders "authentication renewed. please, try again"

 * when forbidden
+- removes user from localStorage
+- removes auth token from localStorage
+- redirects to /signin

 #### GET tsks